 Cannellini beans are the white variety of the more common red kidney bean.
 They are a true bean and are native to the Americas, but are popular throughout the world, especially in the Middle East.
 Like traditional kidney beans, they are kidney-shaped but have a uniform white color.

 These pale beans are an excellent source of folate, fiber, and magnesium.
-They have a milder flavor than the red variety and lend themselves better to use in a variety of savory dishes.
+They have a milder flavor than the red variety and lend themselves better to use in a variety of savory dishes, like our vegan white bean chili.
 Canned cannellini beans are often processed with excessive amounts of salt, so be sure to buy no-salt-added products or make these at home.

 Calypso beans, also known as yin yang, orca, or dalmatian beans, are a kidney bean hybrid.
 They are one of the most striking beans you’ll find in the grocery store, with black or dark red ink-like splotches over a white background.